JellyTitan/Sofle-Pico/README.md

 <summary>Outstanding Hardware tasks</summary>

 ## Punchlist before Sofle PR
+- [x] Generate the PCB case files
+- [x] Place PCB case order to validate
-- [ ] Generate the PCB case files
+- [ ] Validate the PCB case gerbers
-- [ ] refresh Gerbers and update path
+- [ ] Update path to case files from the Main README
+- [ ] Write PCB Case readme
+- [ ] Move case BOM from README to individual cases.
+- [ ] Add images to the case sub-sections
+- [ ] Move case readme images to the docs directory?
 - [ ] Add UF2 files and update relative path in README.
 - [ ] Review docs and update images
 - [ ] Update docs for the troubleshooting section.